craigthomas/NLMT/README.md

 # Topic Modeling

+Topic models attempt to recover information regarding the set of latent topics that occur in a collection of documents.

 ## Latent Dirichlet Allocation

 Recover topics that appear in a collection of documents.
 To extract 10 topics from a